Last Updated on November 18, 2023 by Nicole

 - how to get around the island;

 - whether you can use credit cards or require cash;

-- which restaurants you may wish to try;
+- which restaurants you may wish to try; and

-- activities that I would recommend.
+- activities that I would recommend for your teens.

 Isla Mujeres is Spanish for “Island of Women” and sits where the Gulf of Mexico and the Caribbean Sea meet.
 The island is approximately 7 kilometres (4.3 mi) long and 650 metres (2,130 ft) wide.
 You can easily transverse the island by car in approximately 22 minutes.

 We landed in Cancun and had a private shuttle from Discovery Mundo pick us up.
 We used them twice on our trip and were very happy with them.
 They were on time, the drivers were extremely friendly and it was the cheapest service by far that I had found.